-As the seventh largest school district in Texas, Fort Bend ISD is an outstanding school district of choice by the parents of close to 70,000 students.
+As the seventh largest school district in Texas, Fort Bend ISD is an outstanding school district of choice by the parents of more than 71,000 students.

 District Financial Recognitions and Awards

 Fort Bend ISD has been recognized by the State Comptroller's Office and the Texas Education Agency and for its superb financial reporting and budgeting practices.